lauwong/aspect-gazelle/README.md

 ### `--watch` mode

-The [Orion runner](./runner) supports a `--watch` mode that uses [watchman](https://facebook.github.io/watchman/) to monitor the filesystem for changes and regenerate BUILD files as needed.
+The [runner](./runner) supports a `--watch` mode that uses [watchman](https://facebook.github.io/watchman/) to monitor the filesystem for changes and regenerate BUILD files as needed.
 This automatically enables the watchman based caching provided by the [common/cache](./common/cache) package.

 ## Prebuild